 Physiotherapy services are provided to students with disabilities enrolled in state schools and state education programs and services.
-These services focus on the enhancement of education programs and outcomes for students with intellectual disability, physical impairment, vision impairment, hearing impairment, speech-language impairment, autism spectrum disorder or multiple impairments.
+These services focus on the enhancement of education programs and outcomes for students with intellectual disability, physical impairment, vision impairment, hearing impairment, speech-language impairment or autism spectrum disorder.

 Physiotherapy services are delivered as part of the education program.
 Using specialised knowledge of the body's movement abilities, senses, endurance and fitness, physiotherapists promote student health, well-being, self-management and physical activity.
 The purpose of physiotherapy services is to support students to fully engage in school activities and the school environment through access and participation in the educational process.